 NM, MRI and SON Applicants:

-From March 2020, NM, MRI and SON candidates who meet the above criteria will only be offered the online examination.
+MRI and SON applications who meet the above criteria will continue to be offered the REA until further notice.

 Please note, if you choose to enrol in the online examination, you will not subsequently be able to elect to complete a REA.